 That being noted let’s begin having a look at understanding the more prominent aspects of trauma.

-An emotional response to a deeply distressing or disturbing event – leading to lasting feelings of anxiety and fear (Bancroft, Allen, Green, & Feuerle, 2015).
+In terms of mental health, trauma triggers an ’emotional response to a deeply distressing or disturbing event – leading to lasting feelings of anxiety and fear’ (Bancroft, Allen, Green, & Feuerle, 2015).

-Trauma can lead to self-isolation as the person’s sense of worth, sense of self and feelings of control, are lost.
+Trauma is known to trigger the ‘fight/flight response in our brains.
+It can result in self-isolation as the person’s sense of worth, sense of self, and feelings of control, are lost.

 (Bancroft, Allen, Green, & Feuerle, 2015)